-For any hours you work over 40 per week, you must receive overtime.
+For any hours an employee works over 40 per week, the employee must receive overtime.

-You should be paid for any time you are required to be in the restaurant.
+Employees should be paid for any time they are required to be in the restaurant.

-Your restaurant cannot charge you for customer walkouts or breakage.
+A restaurant cannot charge an employee for customer walkouts or breakage.

 In New York, a “service charge” or fixed gratuity belongs to the waitstaff.

 Former servers at Jongro BBQ in NYC have sued in federal court, claiming that the restaurants for several wage theft violations.